treeverse/lakeFS/docs/use_cases/cicd_for_data.md

 In this tutorial, we will show how to use webhooks (python flask webserver) to implement quality gates on your data branches.
 Specifically, how to configure hooks to allow only parquet and delta lake format files in the main branch.

-The tutorial uses an existing lakeFS environment (lakeFS running on [everything bagel docker](https://lakefs.io/the-docker-everything-bagel-spin-up-a-local-data-stack/) container), python flask server running on a docker container, a Jupyter notebook and sample data sets to demonstrate the integration of lakeFS hooks with Apache Spark and Python.
+The tutorial provides a lakeFS environment, python flask server, a Jupyter notebook and sample data sets to demonstrate the integration of lakeFS hooks with Apache Spark and Python.
+It runs on Docker Compose.

 To understand how hooks work and how to configure hooks in your production system, refer to the documentation: [Hooks](../use_cases/cicd_for_data.md#using-hooks-as-data-quality-gates).
 To configure lakeFS hooks with custom quality check rules, refer to the [lakefs-hooks](https://github.com/treeverse/lakeFS-hooks) repository.